Conservatives are pushing conspiracy theories about the Iowa caucus

 Trump’s campaign director, Brad Parscale, was one of the first major accounts on Twitter to suggest that a hoax was afoot, writing “Quality control = rigged? 🤔.”
 Trump’s adult sons, Donald Jr. and Eric, quickly joined in by tweeting their own version of the unsubstantiated “rigging” hoax.
 Republican National Committee spokesperson Kayleigh McEnany also claimed that Democrats were “rigging it.”

-The accusations continued into the morning, most notably when Sen. Lindsay Graham (R-S.C.) suggested there was a conspiracy.
+The accusations continued into the morning, most notably when Sen. Lindsey Graham (R-S.C.) suggested there was a conspiracy.

 What are the odds that: